-ZIF (Zero Insertion Force) – In this, while inserting the CPU chip the contacts on the socket are made loose by lifting a lever.
+ZIF (Zero Insertion Force) – In this, while inserting the CPU chip, the contacts on the socket are made loose by lifting a lever.
 Thus, the CPU gets fitted easily.

 The LGA type sockets are mainly used by Intel whereas, AMD uses the PGA-ZIF type sockets.
-Let’s take the example of Intel, they make many socket variants.
+Let’s take the example of Intel; they make many socket variants.
 The difference comes in the pin arrangement.
 That’s why we have to be very careful while deciding the CPU and socket type.

 Northbridge which is directly attached to the CPU through the front side bus (FSB).
 It uses the memory controller to contact the RAM chip to transfer data between CPU and RAM.
 In addition to this, it also establishes communication with the PCI Express bus.

 Southbridge links to the USB ports, SATA interface.
-It doesn’t directly report to the CPU, all the information has to pass through the northbridge before reaching the CPU.
+It doesn’t directly report to the CPU, and all the information has to pass through the northbridge before reaching the CPU.

 The basic operation of a clock generator is to synchronize the operations of different components of a motherboard.
 It generates a clock signal that jumps between high and low frequencies, thus creating a metronome for the coordination of actions.
 I won’t jump into its depth to tell you the technicalities.